asterycs/DiffMatic.jl/docs/src/index.md

 ## Usage
 Expressions are constructed from Julia syntax.

-Creating a matrix and a vector:
+Creating a matrix and a column vector:

 ```jldoctest intro; output = false
 using DiffMatic